 - International Students and the FAFSA (FinAid)

-You’ve probably realized that I started a lot of sentences with “Most colleges …”.
-This is because there are thousands of colleges in the US, and any generalization I should make about these colleges’ application procedures and requirements is bound to be wrong.
+You’ve probably realized that a lot of sentences in this section start with “Most colleges …”.
+This is because there are thousands of colleges in the US, and any generalization about these colleges’ application procedures and requirements is bound to be wrong.
 The only way to be sure that you’re on the right track is to look at your colleges’ websites, or contact their admissions teams if you can’t find a good answer to your question on the website.